PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories
+A command that finds all empty files